Bruin-Dev/Intelygenz/docs/procedures/API_VENDOR_ACCESS.md

 - AWS Account

 ## Description
-This procedure explains how to give access to an specific vendor to the data highway API.
+This procedure explains how to give access to a specific vendor to the data highway API.

 ## Vendor requirements
 - Provide a static trusted IP of the vendor